 Technically a grouping of smaller neighborhoods, Ginza was — and still very much is — popularly referred to as Tokyo’s “Main Street”; a promenade stretching northward from Shimbashi on through Ginza Crossing and Kyobashi to Nihonbashi.
 (The thoroughfare is technically known as Chuo-dori [Central Road].)
 Along it are still found many of the city’s most prominent stores.

 After a fire in 1872 leveled much of the district, Ginza was fashionably, and famously, rebuilt as a showpiece of Japan’s rapid modernization.
 Among the earliest influences was Western architecture.
 For decades, brick, stone and ferro-concrete were more widely used along Ginza’s famed boulevard than anywhere else in Japan.

-As Ginza prospered, it became fashionable to walk its boulevard to window-shop [Ginbura] or to sit in its cafès and beer halls … and even milk bars!
+As Ginza prospered, it became fashionable to walk its boulevard to window-shop [ginbura] or to sit in its cafès and beer halls … and even milk bars!
 It very much was not unlike walking down New York’s 5th Avenue around the same time.
 The Roarin’ ’20s brought to Ginza the same sense of liberating energy that could also be found on the streets of Paris.
-The moga [Modern girl, fr. mo-dan ga-ru] and the mobo [Modern boy, fr. mo-dan boi] were Tokyo companions of the Lost Generation making waves in post-WWI arts and literature before it all came crashing down with the Great Depression.
+The moga [Modern girl, from mo-dan ga-ru] and the mobo [Modern boy, from mo-dan boi] were Tokyo companions of the Lost Generation making waves in post-WWI arts and literature before it all came crashing down with the Great Depression.